One dimensional energy cascades in a fractional quasilinear NLS: Introduction

+Equation \eqref{eq:main} is also gauge invariant, so the $L^2$-norm is constant in time.
+Therefore, a growth in time of the $H^s$ norm, $s \gg 1$, indicates a transfer of energy to high frequencies.
+Our main result is the construction of a solution with Sobolev norm arbitrary small at initial time, but arbitrarily large at a later one.
+Precisely we prove: \begin{theorem} There exists $s_0> \frac32$ such that given any $s > 3 s_0$, $0< \delta \leq 1$ and $K \geq 1$, there exists a solution $u(t) \in H^s(\T, \C)$ of \eqref{eq:main} and a time $T>0$ such that

-Moreover $\sup\limits_{0 \leq t \leq T}\norm{u(t)}_{s_0} \leq 2 \delta$. \end{theorem} Theorem \ref{thm:main} guarantees the existence of a solution of \eqref{eq:main} with smooth and arbitrary small initial data undergoing finite but arbitrary large Sobolev norm explosion.
+Moreover \end{theorem} Theorem \ref{thm:main} guarantees the existence of a solution of \eqref{eq:main} with smooth and arbitrary small initial datum undergoing finite but arbitrary large Sobolev norm explosion.
 Such solution has constant $L^2$-norm and stays small in the ``low'' $H^{s_0}$-norm.
-We do not know the fate of such solution after time $T$, and given that global existence for \eqref{eq:main} is not established, we cannot exclude the possibility of finite-time blow-up.
-This phenomenon occurs in similar models such as the fractional KdV equation, where solutions with large initial data can develop shocks \cite{CE, KS, H1, H2, Y,OP, KSW}, resulting in the $H^1$ norm explodes while the $L^\infty$ stays bounded.
+Local Cauchy theory, given by energy methods, implies that $\norm{u(t)}_s \leq 2 \delta$ for all times $|t| \leq C\delta^{-2}$, see Remark \ref{rem:LWP}; we show that Sobolev norm explosion happens on the just longer timescale $T \sim \delta^{-2} \log(\delta^{-1})$.
+Of course, one of the crucial difficulties is to ensure existence of the solution over this longer timescale.\\ We do not know the fate of such solution after time $T$, and since global existence for \eqref{eq:main} is not established, we cannot exclude the possibility that, after time $T$, energy cascades trigger a finite-time singularity formation.
+We remark that, in similar models such as the fractional KdV equation, solutions with large initial data can develop shocks \cite{CE, KS, H1, H2, Y,OP, KSW}, resulting in the $H^1$ norm exploding while the $L^\infty$ one stays bounded.
 However, these shock solutions appear distinct from those described in our Theorem\ref{thm:main}, for which we ensure that low Sobolev norms stay small.

 On the other end, not every initial data gives rise to turbulent solutions of \eqref{eq:main}: consider for example the plane waves $a e^{\im (k x - \omega t)}$ with $\omega= |k|^\alpha - a^2 k$, which can be made of arbitrary small size.
 We also expect that KAM methods, like those developed in \cite{BBHM, BFM2, FG}, would enable the construction of globally defined, small-amplitude, time quasi-periodic solutions, demonstrating the coexistence of stable and unstable dynamics.